-Clause 37 provides for parents to sign consents which allow ongoing recognition of the parents by their names being included on the birth certificate issued after the granting of an adoption order as well as those of the adopters; for access by the natural parents and/or relatives and where an Aboriginal placement is made to members of the child's Aboriginal community; and for adoptive parents to provide information about the child to the Director-General or Principal Officer which is to be given to the parent at periods to be specified.
-Where adoption arrangements in accordance with the conditions specified cannot be made, the parent is to be informed and may vary or revoke consent within 28 days; where the parent fails to vary or revoke consent, an application to Court may be made and the Court may vary the conditions of the consent.
+Clause 37 provides for parents of a child who is to be adopted within the Aboriginal community to sign consents which allow for access by the natural parents and/or relatives and members of the child's Aboriginal community; and for adoptive parents to provide information about the child to the Director-General or Principal Officer which is to be given to the parent at periods to be specified.
+Where adoption arrangements in accordance with the conditions specified cannot be made, the parent is to be informed and may vary or revoke consent within 28 days; where the parent fails to vary or revoke consent, an application to the Court may be made and the Court may vary the conditions of the consent after considering a report from an Aboriginal agency.

 Clause 38 requires that where a child is no longer being considered for adoption, each parent who has consented is to be notified and may revoke consent within 56 days.
+Where no revocation is received, a consent is revoked when guardianship ceases after 140 days (refer clause 46 (1) (e)).